Arquisoft/wiq_en3b/README.md

           docker compose --profile prod up -d
 ```

-This action uses three secrets that must be configured in the repository:
+This action uses three secrets that we already have configured in the previous step:

-- DEPLOY_HOST: IP of the remote machine.
+- DEPLOY_HOST: public IP of the remote machine.
-- DEPLOY_USER: user with permission to execute the commands in the remote machine.
+- DEPLOY_USER: user with permission to execute the commands in the remote machine (for Azure is `azureuser`).
-- DEPLOY_KEY: key to authenticate the user in the remote machine.
+- DEPLOY_KEY: key to authenticate the user in the remote machine (that is the file `.pem`).

 Note that this action logs in the remote machine and downloads the docker-compose file from the repository and launches it.
 Obviously, previous actions have been executed which have uploaded the docker images to the GitHub Packages repository.